axem-solutions/dem/docs/development_environments.md

 ## Development Environments

-The dem assigns a set of tools for every project, these are called Development Environments.
-The dem's functionality is based on the operation on the Development Environments.
+A set of tools assigned for a software project is called a Development Environment.
+The dem's functionality is based on the operation on these Development Environments.

 Currently the following tool types are supported:

     - Build system